ameyagidh/ameyagidh/README.md

 <h2>🪚🔧 My Skills 😀😀:</h2>

 Starting from my early days, I acquired coding skills through __C__ language.
 My continuous learning led me to Python, which significantly expanded my grasp of machine learning and data science.
-I've developed strong coding principles and proficiency in languages like __R__.
-These skills form the foundation of my journey towards becoming a successful __machine learning engineer__ and __data scientist__.
+I've developed strong coding principles and proficiency in languages like __Python__.
+These skills form the foundation of my journey towards becoming a successful __Software Engineer_ and__Machine learning engineer__ .

 Here's a snapshot of my toolbox: